From an economic point of view, the EU has lost much as a result of Russia’s abandonment of “South stream”

 However, Greece is actively lobbying for the pipeline.
 It is clear why.
 Greece wants to improve its critical financial and economic situation with the export of gas from the Aphrodite, and to increase its political power in Europe as a major gas transit country.
 Moreover, realizing that this is a project that shall take a part of the European market away from Russia, Greece insistently invites the Russian Gazprom to take part both in the development of Aphrodite, and in the laying of the pipeline.

 Let us reiterate that so far the majority of European political and economic leaders feel rather skeptical about this project.
-This skepticism hardly decreased after December 2014, when Russia had announced the final rejection of attempts to negotiate with EU on the South Stream gas pipeline and reach an agreement with Ankara on the alternative — a pipeline of the same capacity of 63 billion cubic meters of gas per year — which has already been termed the “Turkish Stream” (also abandoned after Turkey downed one of Russian planes, which was bombing ISIL’s trucks with oil — Editor).
+This skepticism hardly decreased after December 2014, when Russia had announced the final rejection of attempts to negotiate with EU on the South Stream gas pipeline and reach an agreement with Ankara on the alternative — a pipeline of the same capacity of 63 billion cubic meters of gas per year — which has already been termed the “Turkish Stream” (also abandoned after Turkey downed one of Russian planes, which was bombing ISIL’s (Organization banned in Russia) trucks with oil — Editor).

 “Turkish Stream” and its kinds